serena-aneli/RECOMBULATOR-X/docs/2_overview.md

 - *Inference of recombination rate faster for many markers*
 - Mutation rates can estimated for each marker separately or as a unique parameter
 - Simulation of pedigrees typed with STRs

+## Assumptions

+- males must be haploid for all the markers
+- markers must be short tandem repeats (STR) or biallelic
+- unit mutations: STR fractionary mutations are not allowed and mutation of more than one repeat are assumed to have zero probability